What’s a dangerous heart rate?

 If you have other symptoms along with a slow heart rate such as dizziness, fainting, fatigue, confusion or shortness of breath, see your health care provider.

-Well-conditioned athletes often have a low resting heart rate in the 40s or 50s.
+Well-conditioned athletes often have a low resting heart rate of 40 to 50 beats per minute.
 This is because exercise strengthens the heart muscle, allowing it to pump more blood with each heartbeat, so the heart beats fewer times per minute.
 Older individuals also sometimes have a heart rate under 60 BPM.
 Regardless of age, it’s also normal for someone’s heart rate to dip lower than usual during sleep.

 Even more important than your heart’s rate is its rhythm.
 You can have a heart rate in the 30s or in the 120s, but if your heart rhythm is normal, that may not be dangerous.